 Due to Spectris’ diverse business activities, it has a diverse supply chain.
 Spectris is committed to preventing MS&HT in its corporate activities, and to working with its supply chain to achieve this commitment.
 Spectris is committed to promoting responsible business practices with our suppliers as outlined in more detail below.
 Our objective is to build long-term shareholder value sustainably by supplying productivity-enhancing solutions and services for our customers.
 To achieve this, we need a global high-performance supply chain.

 Spectris has high standards of business conduct applicable to the whole organisation.
 We govern the actions of our company and employees and hold them to the highest level of ethical and social accountability.
 Our goal is to work with suppliers who embrace and comply with the same principles as our own.

 Spectris places high priority on compliance with the legislative and ethical requirements of the countries in which we operate, particularly with respect to employment practices, labour rights and equal opportunities.
-The Spectris plc HR Director has overall responsibility for employment policies, but responsibility for implementation is delegated to individual operating companies, with operational policies and procedures tailored to suit local needs.
-We have a Group personnel policy, which includes the Induction/Onboarding process and makes mandatory a walkthrough of the group values and Code of Business Ethics, including whistleblowing policy and hotline, and our commitment to equality.
+The Spectris plc HR Director has overall responsibility for employment policies, but responsibility for implementation is delegated to individual businesses, with operational policies and procedures tailored to suit local needs.
+We have a Group personnel policy, which includes the induction/onboarding process and makes mandatory a walkthrough of the group Values and Code of Business Ethics, including whistleblowing policy and hotline, and our commitment to equality.

 POLICIES RELEVANT TO MODERN SLAVERY AND HUMAN TRAFFICKING